Europe 1450 to 1789 : encyclopedia of the early modern world (Ref. D 209 .E97 2004)

 Historical dictionary of the Elizabethan world : Britain, Ireland, Europe, and America (Ref.
 DA 357 .W34 1999)

-Use the catalog to find books, videos, recordings, and goverment documents we have at the library.
+Use the catalog to find books, journals, videos, goverment documents, and other materials we have at the library.

 JSTOR and Project MUSE include the full text of numerous history journals.

 Covers the history of the world (excluding the United States and Canada) from 1450 to the present, including world history, military history, women's history, the history of education, and more.
 Provides indexing of more than 1700 academic historical journals in over 40 languages since 1955.
 How to export to RefWorks

 Major journals in European history:

 - The Journal of Modern History.
 The leading American journal for the study of European intellectual, political, and cultural history.

 - Past and Present.
 Scholarly articles on historical, social and cultural change in all parts of the world.

 - The American Historical Review.
 The journal of the American Historical Association covers all fields of history and is the leading scholarly historical publication in the U.S.

 - International Review of Social History.
 Global scope, research in social and labour history from a comparative and transnational perspective.